 [W]e have decided to move into our house. . . .
 We don’t want to make no trouble for nobody or fight no causes, and we will try to be good neighbors.

-Asagai’s radicalism, which Hansberry seems to endorse, is somewhat problematic.
-As an extreme position of anti-assimilationism, Asagai’s views differ little from self-segregation.
-In practical terms, Asagai’s desire to leave white America and Mr. Lindner’s desire to keep African-Americans out of his neighborhood have a similar basis—the rejection of integration.
-Each man wants to preserve his notion of cultural identity, one through returning to an African homeland and the other through racist extortion tactics.
-After all, as a Nigerian, Asagai has a distinct cultural identity to preserve, and arguably, Mr. Lindner has one as well.
-But Beneatha, as a black American, does not have a clear-cut cultural identity.
+Beneatha, as a Black American, feels that she does not have a clear-cut cultural identity.
 Her ancestry may originate in Africa, but she has never been there.
 She and her immediate relatives have all grown up in Chicago.
 Though racial lines definitely exist between the area in which the Youngers currently live and the area to which they plan to move, the working-class neighborhood of Clybourne Park is clearly not an entire world away from the South Side.
-In harmony with an age-old argument about racial identity, it seems that the color lines that engender wrongful prejudice on the part of some (white society at large) are being reinforced by a movement (black anti-assimilationism) to establish a minority characterized by those lines.
 Beneatha, after all, understands the working-class plight and language of the white people of Clybourne Park, while she is, at least initially, wholly ignorant of the language and customs of West Africa.

-While Hansberry seems to use Asagai and Beneatha to make a radical point about race, she also returns Beneatha to a conservative position in terms of her feminism.
-Whereas Beneatha claims at the beginning of the play that she might not marry, Asagai’s marriage proposal sweeps her off of her feet.
+While Hansberry seems to use Asagai and Beneatha to make a radical point about race, she also returns Beneatha to a faily conservative position in terms of her feminism.
+Whereas Beneatha claims at the beginning of the play that she might not marry, Asagai’s proposal that she accompany him to Nigeria sweeps her off of her feet.
 According to the stage directions, she mentions it to her mother, “[g]irlishly and unreasonably trying to pursue the conversation.”
-From a feminist perspective, Hansberry seems to abandon Beneatha’s development.
-The status of Beneatha’s education remains ambiguous, but it is clear that she intends to accept Asagai’s proposal, his beliefs, and his dreams.
+From a feminist perspective, Hansberry seems to partially abandon Beneatha’s development.
+The status of Beneatha’s education remains ambiguous, but it is fairly certain that she intends to accept Asagai’s proposal, his beliefs, and his dreams.
 She maintains her independence from female convention by accepting Asagai and rejecting the financially secure and socially acceptable George Murchison.
 Other aspects of her previously expressed self-reliance and strong beliefs in education remain unresolved.